rubensworks/article-privacy-decentralized/content/framework.md

 In this algorithm, a file summary is created for each quad component, where we iterate over all the file's quads, and the keys that are applicable for each quad.
-For each of these combinations, we add the quad component masked by the key to the summary, `OR`-ed by the URI of the file source.
+For each of these combinations, we add the quad component to the summary, for the given key and file source URI.
 Based on the resulting file summaries, the aggregator can create a combined summary using the algorithm from [](#aggregation-algorithm).
-It does this by iterating over each source, and `OR`-ing its summaries for each quad component.
+The `Summary_Add` and `Summary_Combine` functions that are used in these algorithms depend on the type of summary that is being used, for which we will list the requirements and give examples at the end of this section.

 <figure id="summarization-algorithm" class="listing">
 ````/code/summarization-algorithm.txt````
 <figcaption markdown="block">
-Algorithm for creating a summary over a file within a data pod.
+Algorithm for creating a summary over a file within a data pod,
+with `Summary_Add` a summary-type-dependent function for adding a quad component, key, and file URI to summary.
 </figcaption>
 </figure>

 <figure id="aggregation-algorithm" class="listing">
 ````/code/aggregation-algorithm.txt````
 <figcaption markdown="block">
-Algorithm for creating a combined summary over a set of sources.
+Algorithm for creating a combined summary over a set of sources, with `Summary_Combine` a summary-type-dependent function for combining two summaries.
 </figcaption>
 </figure>